panda-re/panda_studio/readme.md

 2. Start the API server with the required services
 ```
-docker compose -f ./docker/docker-compose.services.dev.yml -f ./docker/docker-compose.api.dev.yml up -d
+docker compose -f ./docker/docker-compose.services.dev.yml -f ./docker/docker-compose.api.dev.yml up --build panda_api
 ```

-Note: you can use ctrl-C to quit the API
+Note: you can use ctrl-C to quit the API.
+Changes made to the API will automatically be rebuilt

 ### Accessing the UI for backend services